-According to the U.S. Bureau of Labor Statistics (BLS), the median expected annual salary for nurse practitioners is $95,350.
+According to the U.S. Bureau of Labor Statistics (BLS), the median expected annual nurse practitioner salary is $107,460.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Nurse practitioners are likely to find the majority of better-paying jobs within their specialty, according to the BLS.
 The exception to this rule is psychiatric and substance abuse hospitals.